 Perhaps a way to improve your self-care?
 Or, are you like me and you said ‘yes’ to all of the above?

 Well, that’s why I came up with this strategy for simple meal planning preps to improve self-care.

 To be honest, it all started because I felt led by the Lord to start taking better care of myself, but I strongly disliked meal planning.

 I was so frustrated with meal planning that I quit doing it for over a year.
 But I learned that was a big – no a colossal mistake.
 My family spent a lot more money and ate a lot less healthy.

-Yet, although I realized how important a meal planning process was, I needed some serious help.
+Yet, although I realized how important a meal planning process was to my self-care, I needed some serious help.

-To succeed, I discovered these 3 simple preparations for really awesome meal plans.
+To succeed, I discovered these 3 simple meal planning preps to improve self-care.

 1. Spiritual Preparation